corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 RDS Proxy vs multi-AZ in terms of re-connecting to DB.

+You can not create encrypted Read Replicas from an unencrypted RDS DB instance.

 Multi-AZ follows **synchronous** replication and spans at least two Availability Zones (AZs) within a single region.
 Read replicas follow **asynchronous** replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region

 - Read replica